mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 **Me**: Thanks for the well-thought-out questions!
   * The format should be PNG.
-  * The size should be 800x600px on desktop and 400x300px on viewports smaller than 768px.
+  * On viewports smaller than 768px, the size should be 400x300px.
+Otherwise, the size should be 800x600px.

 </div>

 ### Email response time

-If we're in the middle of ongoing work, I expect responses to emails within one business day.
+I expect responses to emails within one business day.
 In other words, if I email you at 3pm on a Tuesday, I expect a response by 3pm Wednesday.
 If you don't have a complete answer, respond to acknowledge the message and provide an ETA for the full response.

-It's okay for turnaround time to run longer than one working day occasionally, but it should be the exception and not the rule.
+It's okay for response time to run longer than one day occasionally, but it should be the exception and not the rule.
 Expect the same from me.

 ### Meetings